Skip to Content

 In order to progress from Part A to Part B, candidates must have achieved a minimum B- grade average in Part A of the qualification.

-The Master of Professional Accountancy and Finance may be awarded with or without Honours.
+The MPAF may be awarded with or without a class of Honours.

 The timeframes for completion as outlined in General Regulations for Postgraduate Degrees, Postgraduate Diplomas, and Postgraduate Certificates will apply.